Rolling Your Shins Out

 When rolling your shins out, see if you can feel when each ankle bone is "stacked" above the heel bones.

 The image I like is that of someone-presumably a lady, pressing down through the heel of one of her 4 inch stilettos.
 However, instead of pressing down through a high heel, you are pressing down through your own heel.

-From an anatomical perspective, rooting through the big toe may help to stabilize the ankle bone (talus).
+From an anatomical perspective, rooting through the inner edge of the forefoot (the "base" of the big toe) may help to stabilize the ankle bone (talus).
 This "activation" can also be important while running or walking.
 You can press through the this part of the foot to help propel your body forwards or even from side to side.

 If you still have trouble pressing down through the root of your big toe, you can try to "suck" the front of your shin forwards without actually allowing the shin to move.
 This action can be used to activate tibialis anterior.

 Ideally you won't have to do these foot exercises all of the time in order to maintain non-flat feet.
 Instead you simply learn to relax your foot or activate it at will.
-But prior to that the actually fifth step comes into play once you've learned the elements of "Activating your foot."
+But prior to that an additional step comes into play once you've learned the elements of "Activating your foot."
 When you can activate your foot completely the next step is to practice using the minimum effort necessary to activate your foot.

 What does minimum effort mean?